After you have applied for Housing Benefit

 This will help us to process you application as quickly as possible.

 You can also submit the documents by post.
 While we discourage people from traveling to the civic centre, you can leave the documents in the post box in the Civic Centre 1 reception area.
 You will need to write your claim reference number (a seven digit number) on any documents provided.
 The post box is open 7am to 7pm Monday to Friday.
-You will need to write your claim reference number (a seven digit number) on any documents you send in.
+You will need to write your claim reference number (a seven digit number) and put in an envelope clearly marked ‘FAO Housing Benefit’.

 For guidance on the types of documents we will accept see the providing documents for Housing Benefit and Council Tax Support page.